 - parishes invite others to ‘come and see’ but also to ‘go and tell’;

 - there is increased outreach to the poor and dialogue with others beyond the Church.

 Our Diocesan Pastoral Plan, Faith in Our Future, invites every Catholic community and disciple to become part of this twofold vision, to become mature and missionary disciples.
 To grow and share our Catholic faith challenges each one of us to become intentional disciples, filled with the love of God and the love of our neighbour.
 It is a vision of a growing Church and an expanding mission, trusting in the diverse, Spirit-given gifts of our people and the graces we implore from God.

 This vision of a strong and evangelising faith can be best put into practice in our Diocese by focusing on our five pastoral priorities.
 These are our five areas of greatest need and potential.
-Each priority offers us an area where we can grow and share our faith with stronger missionary intent in the coming years:
+Each priority offers us an area where we can grow and share our faith with stronger missionary intent:

 - Supporting family life

 We need to support our families as the cornerstone of our Church and society, strengthening them in their love and helping them live the Gospel

 - Connecting better with the young

 We need to invite and support youth and young adults to grow in holiness and to become leading participants in the renewal of society and the Church by living their faith with commitment and enthusiasm